ichibrosan/multiware-framework-and-vpa/README.md

 - Marcus Franklin 15:24 2025-01-22

 2025/01/22 03:35 dwg - About the anti-hacking measure... lines 39-42
-* code added to login.cpp assures that you can only call login from index or login itself.
+* code added to "login.cpp" assures that you can only call login from index or login itself.
 Any other caller is illegal and causes the login script to abort with a Synchronization Error.
 FYI, Synchronization Error is what you used to get in 1984 if you had a copy of CP/M that had been pirated and